Why study cultural ecology in Australia?

 Travel throughout North Queensland, exploring different ecosystems with high biodiversity and landscape values.
 From bushland to rainforest to the Great Barrier Reef, you’ll practice fieldwork techniques and observe some of Australia’s unique animal species.
 Through the program’s strong partnerships with researchers, you’ll have opportunities to network, build skills and experience, and participate in an existing research project.

 - Spend a week with Aboriginal elders on a camping trip in remote bushland.

 - Conduct scientific surveys and snorkel in the Great Barrier Reef Marine Park.

 - Experience the sights and sounds of the rainforest in outdoor “classrooms.”

 - Develop fieldwork skills including surveying, observation, and interpretation.

-Previous college-level coursework and/or other significant preparation in environmental studies, ecology, biology, or related fields, as assessed by SIT.
+Previous college-level coursework or background in environmental studies, ecology, biology, or related fields, as assessed by SIT.